HenrikBengtsson/future.BatchJobs/README.md

 backend(cluster=c(".BatchJobs.R", "multicore", "local"))
 ```
 creates backend alias `"cluster"` using whatever BatchJobs
-configuration file is available with fallbacks to `"multicore"`
+configuration file is available with fallback to `"multicore"`
 and `"local"`.
 After setting an alias it can be specified as:
 ```r
 backend("cluster")